grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

    For every new plugin, we perform a manual review that includes the following checks:

     - **Code review:** For quality and security purposes, we review the source code for the plugin.
-      If you're unable to make the source code publicly available, let us know in a comment on your plugin submission.
     - **Tests:** We install your plugin on one of our Grafana instances to test it for basic use.
-      For more advanced plugins, we may ask you to assist us in configuring a test environment for the plugin.
+      We may ask you to assist us in configuring a test environment for the plugin.
       We use the test environment whenever you submit a plugin update.

 ## Update your plugin